-Donald Trump's Turkey Pardon Took A Swipe At Barack Obama & It Was So Awkward
+Donald Trump Took A Swipe At Barack Obama During The Turkey Pardon & It Was Super Awkward

 On Tuesday, Nov.
 21, the president made one of his most notable pardons of the year: to the Thanksgiving turkeys.
 But unlike the presidential ritual in most years, this year, Donald Trump's turkey pardon took a swipe at Barack Obama.
 This was this first time Trump has participated in the White House tradition.